owenfarrell/vscode-vault/README.md

 ![Demo](demo/write-json.gif)

 JSON data (or complex data structures, such as a map) is presented through the UI as a flattened object instance to allow for selecting nested values.
+The type of each value (boolean, number, string) is depected by the icon next to the field name.

 ![Demo](demo/read-json.gif)